The Property Market in London

 Developments Map View

-Private rents across London increased considerably over the last quarter, surpassing pre-pandemic rates for the first time.
+Private rents across London increased considerably over the last year, surpassing pre-pandemic rates.

-The central London rental market is experiencing a lack of supply and increasing demand within both the flat-sharing and prime residential markets as renters are returning to inner London.
+The central London rental market is experiencing a lack of supply and increasing demand within both the apartment-sharing and prime residential markets as renters are returning to inner London.

 Savills reported that rents have risen at the highest rate ever recorded in London’s most expensive areas, as renters returning to the capital post-pandemic far outnumber the homes available to let.

 Rents in March 2023 are 9.85% higher than the same time last year.